JasperHG90/MOOCs/coursera_data_dumps/README.md

 Coursera gives us data in the form of MySQL dumps.
 Once you obtain these, follow the steps below to import a SQL file.

+	1. If MySQL is not running, start it using: sudo /usr/local/mysql/support-files/mysql.server start
-	1. Open a terminal instance
+	2. Open a terminal instance
-	2. Enter MySQL environment ----> mysql -u <USERNAME> -p
+	3. Enter MySQL environment ----> mysql -u <USERNAME> -p
-	3. Drop database ----> DROP DATABASE <dbname>;
+	4. Drop database ----> DROP DATABASE <dbname>;
-	4. Create database ----> CREATE DATABASE <dbname>;
+	5. Create database ----> CREATE DATABASE <dbname>;
-	5. Exit MySQL environment ----> EXIT;
+	6. Exit MySQL environment ----> EXIT;

 Now, import a sql dumpfile into the mysql database with the following command.
 You will be prompted to enter your password after executing this line